 - Ricotta cheese: The primary ingredient, providing moisture and a creamy texture.

-- Flour: Used to bind the ingredients and provide structure to the gnocchi.
+- Flour: This ingredient binds the ingredients and provides structure to the gnocchi.
 The amount may vary to achieve the desired consistency.

 - Egg: Often included to help bind the ingredients together and add richness.